libnetdude Concepts This chapter introduces the main concepts of libnetdude and uses small

 Instantiating a trace structure is done using

-passing it the path of the trace file to load or NULL
+passing it the path of the trace file to load or NULL when

 you want to create a new file.
 Saving is done using